rashafathima/rashafathima/README.md

 # Hi there I'm Rasha👋

-### I am a passionate coder and researcher.
-I enjoy using my skills to present myself in Hackathons and other similar events.
+### I am a passionate coder and a researcher.
+I enjoy using my skills to present myself in hackathons and other similar events.
 I love to collaborate with people around the world on open source projects and moreover discuss and get my hands dirty on the emerging and new technology.

 ## Skill Set (Frameworks, Languages and Libraries)